 - Cover passenger, side, or back windows with a reflective material

 Reflective windshield covers can be bought online and will make a big difference in the amount of heat that enters the vehicle.
-For smaller side windows, purchase a roll of Reflectix, or Infrastop that can be cut to size and placed over the window when parked.
+For smaller side windows, a roll of Reflectix, or Infrastop can be cut to size and placed over the window when parked.

 Homemade window covers

 Custom window covers can be created by using Reflectix on one side, carpeting or cloth on the other, and a little bit of insulation batting in-between.
 This design allows for the shiny side to be facing out in the summer, and the reverse effect during the winter (reflecting interior heat back in).

-Insulating Van Walls for Hot Weather
+Insulating Van Walls For Hot Weather

-Insulating the Floor
+Insulating The Floor

 A surprisingly effective method of insulating your vehicle against the heat is by using proper floor insulation.
 Due to convection and radiation, hot air will transfer through the floor from the engine and exhaust during driving.
 This can also happen if you are parked above a hot surface like pavement.